eyce9000/strontium/README.md

 Sample Applications
 ------------
-To see what basic shape recognition can do, try out the following two applications:
+To see what basic shape recognition can do, try out the following application:

 [PaleoSketch Online](http://srl-mechanix.appspot.com/) is an in-browser recognizer that you can try out.
 It performs recognition on a Google App Engine instance and returns recognition results.

-[Sketchpad](https://github.com/eyce9000/strontium/downloads) is a simple Android application that provides a drawing canvas that performs automatic basic shape recognition as you draw.

 Simple Example
 -------